Zaydism: Karkiya dynasty

 The Karkiya dynasty, or Kia dynasty, was a Zaydi Shia dynasty which ruled over Bia pish (eastern Gilan) from the 1370s to 1592.
 They claimed Sasanian ancestry as well.

 Alid dynasty

 Alid dynasty of Tabaristan.
 See Alid dynasties of northern Iran.

 Idrisid dynasty

-The Idrisid dynasty was a Zaydi dynasty centered around modern-day Morocco.
+The Idrisid dynasty was a Zaydi dynasty centered around modern-day Morocco which ruled from 788 to 974.
 It was named after its first leader Idris I.

 Banu Ukhaidhir

 The Banu Ukhaidhir was a dynasty that ruled in al-Yamamah (central Arabia) from 867 to at least the mid-eleventh century.

 Hammudid dynasty

 The Hammudid dynasty was a Zaydi dynasty in the 11th century in southern Spain.

-Muttawakili
+Mutawakili

-Muttawakili Kingdom, also known as the Kingdom of Yemen or, retrospectively, as North Yemen, existed between 1918 and 1962 in the northern part of what is now Yemen.
-Its capital was Sana`a until 1948, then Ta'izz.
+The Mutawakkilite Kingdom of Yemen, also known as North Yemen, existed between 1918 and 1962 in the northern part of what is now Yemen.
+Its capital was Sana'a until 1948, then Ta'izz.